endeavourhealth/InformationManager/Transforms/ReadMe.md

 c) R2EMISVisionImporter

-CTV3TPPImporter,OPCSImporter, ICD1OImporter- may be run in any order after that
+CTV3TPPImporter,OPCSImporter, ICD1OImporter,Discovery maps- may be run in any order after that

 ### Transitive closure (independent of the aboce)

 Run the `ClosureBuilder` application with parameters `<MySQL uploads Folder>` to generate the transitive closure file for the "Is a" relationship.